CSCfi/machine-learning-scripts/notebooks/notebooks_on_taito-gpu.md

 # Using Jupyter notebooks on Taito-GPU

 This page contains instructions on setting up a Jupyter notebooks server with GPU support in Taito-GPU.
-It can be used e.g. to run GPU-enabled TensorFlow, Keras, or PyTorch scripts.
+It can be used e.g. to run GPU-enabled TensorFlow, Keras, or PyTorch notebooks.

 Please note that this is a rather inelegant solution based on using two ssh connections, but can still perhaps be useful in some cases.